Cleveland-Cliffs: 21st century

-In 2001, the company cut its dividend by 73% due to low prices.
-In 2002, Ling-Temco-Vought, a partner in the Empire Mine managed by CCI, closed and the Empire Mine was idled for six months.
+In early 2001, Cleveland-Cliffs managed LTV Steel, the former Jones and Laughlin Steel Company.
+However, J&L/LTV Steel was forced to permanently close due to the bankruptcy of Ling-Temco-Vought.
+Later that year, the company cut its dividend by 73% due to low prices.
+As another outcome of the Ling-Temco-Vought closure, the Empire iron ore mine was idled for six months.
 President George W. Bush enacted the 2002 United States steel tariff that greatly benefitted domestically-produced steel.
 Benefitting from the tariff, the company embarked upon a strategy to expand globally and to diversify into other minerals, leading to the acquisitions of iron-ore properties in Brazil, Canada and Australia and coal properties in Australia and the US.
-In 2003, the company, in a joint venture with Laiwu Steel, purchased the assets of bankrupt Eveleth Mines and formed United Taconite.
+In 2003, the company, in a joint venture with Laiwu Steel, purchased the assets of bankrupt Eveleth Mines and formed United Taconite LLC.
 In 2008, it acquired the full ownership for $100 million in cash and 1,529,619 common shares.

 In June 2007, the company acquired PinnOak, its first domestic coal company, which mined coal in Alabama and West Virginia and once belonged to U.S. Steel.
 Due to its venture into coal, the company changed its name from Cleveland-Cliffs to Cliffs Natural Resources in October 2008.
-In 2008, the company agreed to acquire Alpha Natural Resources but called off the transaction in November 2008 due to the financial crisis of 2007–2008.
+In 2008, the company agreed to acquire Alpha Natural Resources but called off the transaction in November 2008 due to the 2008 financial crisis.
 It paid a $70 million breakup fee.

-In January 2010, the company acquired Freewest Resources Canada, giving it large chromite deposits in the Ring of Fire district in the James Bay Lowlands of Ontario, Canada, for $550 million.
-In 2015, it sold those assets for $20 million.
+In January 2010, the company acquired Freewest Resources Canada for C$240 million, giving it 100% ownership of the Black Thor and Black Label, and 47% ownership of the Big Daddy chromite deposits in the Ring of Fire district in the James Bay Lowlands of Ontario, Canada.
+In July 2010, Cliffs increased its ownership stake in Big Daddy by acquiring Spider Resources for C$125 million.
+In 2015, these assets were sold to rival Noront Resources, owner of a minority stake in Big Daddy, for US$20 million.

 In May 2011, the company acquired Consolidated Thompson Iron Mines from Wuhan Iron and Steel Corporation for C$4.9 billion.
 The acquisition included Bloom Lake iron ore mine in Quebec.
-On May 5, 2011, the company was added to the Fortune 500.
-Its ranking of 477 was based on the company's performance in 2010.